appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-kyc_data: The KYC claims (hashed for privacy) being added to the SE’s Claim Graph.<br>
+kyc_data: The KYC claims (hashed for privacy) being added to the SE's Claim Graph.<br>
 claim_agent: Information about the VCA making the request, including a signature over the data.<br>
 notary_receipt: The Notary Receipt showing that the KYC claims were recorded.<br>
 sd_jwt: An SD-JWT containing the KYC claims and the entity_id.<br>